Hezekiah: Increase in the power of Judah

 According to the work of archaeologists and philologists, the reign of Hezekiah saw a notable increase in the power of the Judean state.
 At this time, Judah was the strongest nation on the Assyrian–Egyptian frontier.
 There were increases in literacy and in the production of literary works.
-The massive construction of the Broad Wall was made during his reign, the city was enlarged to accommodate a large influx, and Jerusalem's population increased to an estimated 25,000, "five times the population under Solomon."
+The city was enlarged to accommodate a large influx, and Jerusalem's population increased to an estimated 25,000, "five times the population under Solomon."
 Mazar explains, "Jerusalem was a virtual city-state where the majority of the state's population was concentrated," compared to the rest of Judah's cities.

 Archaeologist Israel Finkelstein says, "The key phenomenon—which cannot be explained solely against the background of economic prosperity—was the sudden growth of the population of Jerusalem in particular, and of Judah in general."
 He says the cause of this growth must be a large influx of Israelites fleeing from the Assyrian destruction of the northern state.
 It is "[t]he only reasonable way to explain this unprecedented demographic development."
 This, according to Finkelstein, set the stage for motivations to compile and reconcile Hebrew history into a text at that time.
-Mazar questions this explanation since, she argues, it is "no more than an educated guess."
+Mazar questions this explanation since, he argues, it is "no more than an educated guess."

+The construction of the Broad Wall was traditionally attributed to Hezekiah, but has been found to have occurred decades earlier.